 - Bone cancer

+Our list is not fully comprehensive.
 These are just a few of the medical reasons someone might be struggling with hip pain.
 While a mattress could help ease and prevent hip pain, those who believe it is a serious medical problem should see a doctor or a healthcare professional.

 Your hip pain may be caused or worsened by the way you’re sleeping at night.
 Depending on your sleeping position and the current mattress you’re sleeping on, you may be able to address your hip pain by considering ways to improve your sleeping situation.